AdobeDocs/workfront.en/help/product-announcements/product-releases/quarterly-release-archive/r1-release-activity/r1-peview-1-and-2.md

 ## Restore Projects, Tasks, and Issues from the Recycle Bin&nbsp;

-`Workfront` administrators can now restore projects, tasks, and issues that have been deleted within the past 30 days.
+Workfront administrators can now restore projects, tasks, and issues that have been deleted within the past 30 days.
 All information associated with the project, task, or issue is restored, including documents and custom data.

 New options are also available for configuring what happens to hours that are logged against a project, task, or issue that is deleted.
 For more information, see [Configure affect on hours when an object is deleted and restored](../../../../administration-and-setup/manage-workfront/manage-deleted-items/configure-how-hours-affected-when-obj-deleted-restored.md).

-For more information about restoring objects in `Workfront`, see [Restore deleted items](../../../../administration-and-setup/manage-workfront/manage-deleted-items/restore-deleted-items.md).
+For more information about restoring objects in Workfront, see [Restore deleted items](../../../../administration-and-setup/manage-workfront/manage-deleted-items/restore-deleted-items.md).

 For information about how to view projects, tasks, and issues that have been recently restored, see [View restored items](../../../../administration-and-setup/manage-workfront/manage-deleted-items/view-restored-items.md).